10. Undergraduate Admissions

 The Pro Vic-Chancellor will try to deal with the complaint within five working days.

 NB: Decision made on academic grounds are final and there are no grounds for appeal.

 10.21 Responsibilities of Admissions Tutors

-1. The designated admissions tutor(s) within each academic department is responsible to the Institute Director for the management of admissions to that department.
+1. The designated admissions tutor(s) within each academic department is responsible to the Faculty Pro Vice-Chancellor for the management of admissions to that department.

 2. Departments may have more than one admissions tutor.
 In these cases, there will be one member of staff appointed to co-ordinate the operation of selection and to liaise with the Admissions Office.

 3. In respect of the processing of undergraduate applications, admissions tutors have the following overall responsibilities:

 (i) The admissions tutor will give responsible advice and will consult with the Admissions Office, as necessary.

 (ii) The admissions tutor will work within the University’s and UCAS deadlines to ensure prompt and efficient decision-making.